FTWinston/bvp/content/sections/services-at-bvp.md

 image: /uploads/chancel-cropped.jpg
 order: 2
 ---
-## *We have now resumed our morning services, in a socially distanced manner.
-See the church magazine for details.*

-We meet for morning worship on Sundays at 11am.
-During our morning services, we have the J-Team for primary school children, and a Bible Class for secondary school children.
-Creche facilities are available for babies and toddlers.
+We meet for socially-distanced morning worship services on Sundays at 11am.
+These are led by our locum, Derek Peat.
+While many things have to be done differently at this time, all are welcome to attend.
+Additionally, recordings of our services are available on this website - see below.

-We also have an evening service at 6.30pm on the 1st, 3rd and 5th Sundays of the month during school terms.